ADMINISTRATION & SUPPORT SERVICES

 Sergeant Justin Ferrell

-NPD has 1 Detective that provides oversight on ALL patrol officer conducted criminal investigations and is primarily responsible for investigating all Major Crimes, Undercover Drug Investigations, Gang Activity, Crime Scene Processing, Internal Affairs Investigations, as well as some misdemeanor crimes.
-Detective Alberti works closely with all local,state, and federal agencies to provide and gather criminal intelligence, which will assist in the apprehension of offenders.
+The Newport Police Department has 1 Detective that provides oversight on all patrol division conducted criminal investigations and is primarily responsible for investigating all Major Crimes, Undercover Drug Investigations, Gang Activity, Crime Scene Processing, Internal Affairs Investigations, and some misdemeanor crimes.
+Detective Ferrell works closely with all local,state, and federal agencies to provide and gather criminal intelligence to assist in the apprehension of offenders.

 PART TIME OFFICERS

-The Patrol Division relies on part time officers to assist with special events, as well as assume normal patrol duties when full-time officers are unable to cover shifts.
-The Part Time Officers are a vital part of our department.
+Part Time Police Officers are a vital part of our department.
+The Patrol Division relies on part time officers to assist with special events and to assume normal patrol duties when full-time officers are unable to cover shifts.

 Current NPD Part Time Officers: